mobilegaming08/musicord/README.md

 - ``audio.skip``          to skip the playing video and go on with the next item on the YouTube playlist

 ## To-Do for Xieve:
-A queue for audio.play (Hopefully very soon, it's been almost 2 years. ;-;)
+A queue for audio.play (Hopefully very soon, it's been 2 years. ;-;)